Nuitka/Nuitka/Developer_Manual.rst

 .. code-block:: sh

-   git config core.hooksPath .githooks find .git/hooks -type l -exec rm {} \; && find .githooks -type f -exec ln -sf ../../{} .git/hooks/ \;
+   ./misc/install-git-hooks.py

 For Windows do this:

 .. code-block:: sh

-   TODO
+   # Where python is the one which has the development requirements, can
+   # be a full PATH.
+   python -m pip install requirements-devel.txt python .\misc\install-git-hooks.py

 These commands will make sure that the `autoformat-nuitka-source` is run on every changed file at the time you do the commit.

 Coding Rules Python
 ===================